Glossary: All the vocabulary of Crypto!

 - Minting/Forging: It is a process to solve an IT challenge determined by the consensus of Proof of Stake (PoS).

-- Moon: A term used to define an infinity pump with the expression “To the moon”.
+- Moon: A term used to define an infinite pump with the expression “To the moon”.

 - Moving Average: A great classic of trading.
 They are calculated taking into account the previous closing prices.
 MAs allow a simple reading of a chart to determine a trend.